It is a mental disorder characterized by severe social anxiety, thought disorder, paranoid ideation, derealization, and transient psychosis.

 People with schizotypal personality disorder are likely to seek help only at the urging of friends or relatives.

-If you suspect that a friend or family member may have the disorder, you can suggest that the person seek medical attention, starting with a primary care physician or mental health provider.
+Suppose you suspect that a friend or family member may have the disorder.
+In that case, you can suggest that the person seek medical attention, starting with a primary care physician or mental health provider.

 People with schizotypal personality disorder may seek help from their primary care provider for other symptoms such as anxiety, depression, or outbursts of anger or from substance abuse treatment.